Blusher: Distribution and habitat

 A. rubescens is common throughout much of Europe and Asia.
-It grows on poor soils as well as in deciduous and coniferous woodlands, appearing from June through to November in the UK.
+It grows on poor soils as well as in deciduous and coniferous woodlands, appearing from June through to November in the United Kingdom.
 It has also been recorded from South Africa, where it is thought to have been accidentally introduced with trees imported from Europe.

 A. novinupta is found in western North America, especially California.
 Additionally, there are several North American species known as A. amerirubescens.